EVerest/EVerest/docs/tutorials/how_to_test/index.rst

     async def test_F01_F02_F03(charge_point_v201: ChargePoint201, test_controller: TestController, test_utility: TestUtility):

-The project specific `conftest.py` must provide the proper fixtures that are custom for the project, in our case the `test_controller` fixture:
+The project-specific `conftest.py` must provide the proper fixtures that are custom for the project - in our case the `test_controller` fixture:

 .. code-block:: python